diyagijo/GenAI-Service-Desk/readme.md

 # 🤖 Gen AI-Powered IT Service Desk Agent (RAG)

-This is a professional-grade, retrieval-augmented generation (RAG) system built to solve a core business problem for IT service providers like **UST Global**.
+This is a professional-grade, retrieval-augmented generation (RAG) system built to solve a core business problem for IT service providers.

 It automates a Level 1 IT Help Desk by answering employee questions using a trusted, private knowledge base.
 This reduces ticket volume, prevents AI "hallucinations," and ensures data privacy.